 The Characteristics of Success

 “Notice that the stiffest tree is most easily cracked, while the bamboo or willow survives by bending with the wind.”
 Taking the LSAT requires flexibility.
 There’s a myriad of things that can go wrong, and you as a test taker must remain calm and be willing to roll with the punches.
 This advice also translates into your test taking approach.
 You can’t be overly rigid, and you can’t force in ideas where they don’t belong.
 For example, some students learn conditional reasoning, and then they want to apply it to every question.
 That kind of rigidity won’t work on a test with this much variation.
 Be flexible in your approach, and your chances of success rise.

 “The successful warrior is the average man, with laser-like focus.”
 I really like this quote, too, because it speaks to the fact that to be great you don’t need some special quality or unusual intellect; what you need is perseverance and focus.
 You have to want it more and you have to outwork the people around you.

 “Life’s battles don’t always go to the stronger or faster man.
 But sooner or later the man who wins, is the man who thinks he can.”
 I’m going to close by citing a quote that actually echoes the very first set of quotes in this article.
 Believe in yourself and you can win the race.

 As John Little, author of The Warrior Within: The Philosophies of Bruce Lee noted, “Everything that Bruce Lee did flowed from his mind and his thinking.”
 Taking the LSAT is all about mental control, and a critical part of your preparation is considering your mental approach.
 It’s just as important as the techniques you learn and the methods you know.

-By the way, the title of this article is a nod to Lee's most famous movie, Enter the Dragon.
+If you didn’t catch it, the title of this article is a nod to Lee’s most famous movie, Enter the Dragon.